omer310/real-time-audio-transcription/README.md

 3. Get your hands on a Deepgram API key:
    - Pop over to [Deepgram](https://deepgram.com) and sign up.
 It's free!
    - Once you're in, head to the [API Keys dashboard](https://console.deepgram.com/api-keys).
+   - Click "Create API Key"
+   - Copy that new key.

+4. Get your hands on an OPENAI API key:
+   - Pop over to [Open AI]([https://openai.com/index/openai-api/]) and sign up.
+   - Go to 'your profile' and head to the 'User API keys'
-   - Click "Create API Key" (it's like making a new key for your secret clubhouse)
+   - Click "Create new secret key"
-   - Copy that shiny new key.
-Guard it with your life!
+   - Copy that new key.

-4. Let your computer know about your new secret key:
+6. Let your computer know about your new secret key:
    - If you're a Windows fan:
      Open Command Prompt and type:
      ```
      setx DEEPGRAM_API_KEY "paste-your-secret-key-here"
+     setx OPENAI_API_KEY "paste-your-secret-key-here"
      ```
    - If you're on a Mac or Linux:
      Open Terminal and type:
      ```
      echo 'export DEEPGRAM_API_KEY="paste-your-secret-key-here"' >> ~/.bash_profile
+     echo 'export OPENAI_API_KEY="paste-your-secret-key-here"' >> ~/.bash_profile
      source ~/.bash_profile
      ```

-5. Double-check it worked:
+7. Double-check it worked:
    - Open a fresh terminal window
    - Type:
-     - Windows: `echo %DEEPGRAM_API_KEY%`
+     - Windows \ Mac \Linux: `echo %DEEPGRAM_API_KEY%` and `echo %OPENAI_API_KEY%`
-     - Mac/Linux: `echo $DEEPGRAM_API_KEY`
    - If you see your key, give yourself a high five!

 ## 🎉 Let's Run This Thing!